Aberdeen in talks to buy asset manager from Lloyds Bank

-LONDON Aberdeen Asset Management is in talks to buy Scottish Widows Investment Partnership from Lloyds Banking Group in a deal that would create the largest listed fund manager in Europe.
+LONDON Aberdeen Asset Management (ADN.L) is in talks to buy Scottish Widows Investment Partnership from Britain's Lloyds Banking Group (LLOY.L) in a deal that would create the largest listed fund manager in Europe.

 Under the terms being discussed, part state-owned Lloyds would end up owning a stake in Aberdeen as payment, along with deferred cash payments conditional on the business's future performance, Aberdeen said on Thursday.